garciagenrique/template_escape/README.md

 # Singularity image container and CI/CD to Zenodo

+An example of how to;
+ 1. create a Singularity image / container of your code,
+ 2. make it available as a downloadable artifact within your project and
-The documentation of how to create a Singularity image / container of your code, upload it to your repository, and also add it to the ESCAPE community in the [Zenodo repository](https://zenodo.org/communities/escape2020) can be found in the `.gitlabci`, `.zenodoci` directories and in the `.gitlab-ci.yml` file.
+ 3. add it to the ESCAPE community in the [Zenodo repository](https://zenodo.org/communities/escape2020),

+can be found in the `.gitlabci`, `.zenodoci` directories and in the `.gitlab-ci.yml` file.
 Please read carefully all the README files.

 For an easy example of how to create a Singularity receipt from scratch (and its corresponding container when executed), please have a look to the `singularity_utils` directory.